 Even so, the same praises about Leeds under Bielsa were being sung exactly one year ago.
 Leeds also spent the Christmas Day of 2018 in an automatic promotion spot, only to fall short.

 Leeds are, in fact the sole team of the last six ‘top-two’ Christmas teams to fail to gain promotion after cementing that status.
-This, combined with the Leeds have been absent from the top flight, has led to isolated calls from the more superstitious Leeds fans that the club is ‘cursed’.
+This, combined with the sheer length of time Leeds have been absent from the top flight, has led to isolated calls from the more superstitious Leeds fans that the club is ‘cursed’.

 While the effects of Leeds’ excessive spending spree under David O’Leary nearly twenty years ago have certainly created a deathly ripple effect, an entirely new generation of white warriors looks primed to right the wrongs heralded by the new century.